samus-io/tablab-steps/steps/SRs048u9bX4uCLe85EjLKUEvjlHnqHUPRfF/en/README.md

     </form>
     ```

-    Visiting the crafted malicious page while authenticated in the target application will trigger the CSRF attack.
+    Visiting the crafted malicious page while authenticated in the target application would trigger the CSRF attack.

 1. Additionally, as part of in-depth research, leverage a vulnerability scanner for automatic CSRF detection, inspect source code if accessible, perform SAST to uncover security risks, and evaluate the effectiveness of CSRF protections by attempting bypass techniques.